I-Space (Chinese company): Hyperbola-3

+On August 5, 2025, I-Space revealed the completed drone-ship for Hyperbola 3.
+Similar to SpaceX's drone-ships, this autonomous ship will be the landing barge for I-Space's reusable Hyperbola 3 rocket.
+The ship launched from Yangzhou (扬州市) from where it was built and will eventually be serviced off the shore of Wenchang Commercial Space Launch Site.
+The name of the ship is 清澜 (Qinglin), or calm waves.

+List of launches

 Other developments

 In May 2018, i-Space indicated they hoped to eventually develop a reusable sub-orbital spaceplane (Chinese: 亚轨道概念飞行器) for space tourism.

 Marketplace

-i-Space is in competition with several other Chinese space rocket startups, being LandSpace, Galactic Energy, ExPace, LinkSpace, OneSpace and Deep Blue Aerospace.
+i-Space is in competition with several other Chinese space rocket startups, being LandSpace, Galactic Energy, Deep Blue Aerospace, Space Pioneer, ExPace, LinkSpace, and OneSpace.